svhl/scripts/README.md

 ### [vim](https://github.com/svhl/scripts/tree/main/vim)

-Automatically use sudo when opening root-owned files and prevent you from vimming into directories.
+A wrapper script to automatically use sudo when opening root-owned files and prevent you from vimming into directories.
 Based on [vim-auto-sudo](https://github.com/n3b0j5a/vim-auto-sudo).

 ### [git](https://github.com/svhl/scripts/tree/main/git)

-Shorten a few long Git commands.
+A wrapper script to shorten a few long Git commands.

 #### `copy`